PALAXO/ledgerconnector/README.md

 # Circularo-blockchain

-Node.js library for saving and reading data from blockchain / ledger networks.
+Node.js library for saving and reading data from ledger networks.

 ## Installation